 Once the margin is determined, the difference each year between the assumed valuation experience (i.e., based on expected plus margin) and the actual experience flows through the income statement.
 It is not necessarily appropriate to revise margins in response to past fluctuations, unless there are grounds for concluding that underlying conditions have changed sufficiently.
-The determination of the margin would be based on a forward-looking review of the expected experience.
+The determination of the margin would be based in a prward-looking review of the expected experience.

-A high margin for error of estimation arises when there is considerable doubt about the reliability of the expected assumption due to inadequate or unreliable use of the experience data, recent changes in circumstances, or policies of the entity, etc. A high margin situation of possible deterioration arises when the available experience is too recent (not yet mature), when its relevance is uncertain due to a) differences in terms and conditions of the new instrument or product compared to the ones from which the experience was derived, b) concern that past behaviour of the economy or its sectors cannot be relied on as a good guide to the future, c) uncertainty as to the rate of cyclicality, d) anti-selection opportunities embedded in financial instruments, etc.
+A high margin for error of estimation arises when there is considerable doubt about the reliability of the expected assumption due to inadequate of unreliable use of the experience data, recent changes in circumstances, or policies of the entity etc. A high margin situation of possible deterioration arises when the available experience is no recent (not yet mature), when its relevance is uncertain due to a) difference in terms and conditions of the new instrument or product compared to the ones from which the experience was derived, b) concern that past behaviour of the economy or its sectors cannot be relied on as a good guide to the future, c) uncertainty as to the rate of cyclicality, d'anticelection opportunities embedded in financial instruments, etc.

-This educational note covers considerations for the selection of margins for adverse deviations for the following assumptions:
+This educational note covers considerations for the selection of margins for adverse deviations for the following assumption:

-Economic assumptions:
+Economic assumptions

-- fixed income assets: asset depreciation
+- Fixed is some as ets: Asset depreciation

-- preferred stocks: asset depreciation
+- Preferred stream Asset depreciation

-- derivatives: investment return
+- Derivatives: Investment return

-- non-fixed income assets: investment return
+- Non-fixed ncome assets: Investment return

-Non-economic assumptions:
+Non-Economic assumptions:

-- insurance mortality
+- Insurance mortality

-- annuitant mortality
+- Annuity mortality

-- morbidity
+- Morbidity

-- withdrawal and partial withdrawal
+- Withdrawal and partial withdrawal

+- Expenses

-- expenses - policyholder options
+- Policyholder options